Ciantic/jpas/README.md

 }
 ```

-When decrypted it looks like this:
+When opened (decrypted) it looks like this:

 ```json
 {